AUDREY BABCOCK

 BIOGRAPHY

 Genre-bending mezzo-soprano Audrey Babcock has captivated audiences worldwide with her mesmerizing performances and versatile vocal and dramatic range, establishing herself as a compelling interpreter in the world of opera.
 Her exceptional ability to embody character and her passion for craft have earned her a place among the most esteemed vocalists of her generation.
-Most recently Audrey made her role début as Amneris in Aida and Mrs. Gibbs in Ned Rorem’s Our Town with Utah Festival, Flora in Opera Omaha’s La Traviata, and her début as Santuzza in Cavalleria rusticana.
-The upcoming 2024-2025 season brings a return to Utah Opera for Mrs. Lovett in their production of Sweeney Todd, Santuzza in Cavalleria rusticana with Opera Orlando , and her directorial début staging Carmen for Opera Memphis.
+Most recently, Audrey returned to Utah Opera for Mrs. Lovett in their production of Sweeney Todd, sang Santuzza in Cavalleria rusticana with Opera Orlando, and her made directorial début staging Carmen for Opera Memphis.
+Additional recent appearances include her role début as Amneris in Aida and Mrs. Gibbs in Ned Rorem’s Our Town with Utah Festival, Laura Huxley in Huxley’s Last Ride with The LSD Opera in Los Angeles, and Flora in Opera Omaha’s La Traviata.
+The 2025-2026 season brings her multi-layered Carmen to Charlottesville Opera, a return to Anchorage Opera and the role of Amneris in Aida, and an appearance with the South Dakota Symphony for Da Falla’s Three Cornered Hat.

 Dedicated to contemporary works, Audrey recently débuted the roles of Toledo in Redler/Dye’s new work The Falling and Rising with Arizona Opera and Opera Carolina, Nica in Yardbird with Seattle Opera, and Eva in An American Dream with Opera Santa Barbara, and she has worked closely with Pulitzer Prize-winning composers Ellen Reid and Jorge Sosa.
 As a producer, writer, and creator, her projects Lily; her life, his music — the story of a queer Jewish heroine who escapes Nazi Germany, told through the music of Kurt Weill — and Beyond Carmen, with flamenco guitarist Andres Vadin, provide audiences an evening of compelling, thought-provoking storytelling with sensational presentation.
 Additional premieres include Tobias Picker’s Thérèse Raquin (NY premiere — Dicapo Opera), With Blood, With Ink (world premiere — Fort Worth Opera), La Reina (American Lyric Theater and Prototype Festival), The Poe Project (American Lyric Theater), and Winter’s Tale (Prototype Festival).